ross-alexander/dq/characters/items/items.md

 This sabre has a pitch-black blade that seems to absorb light.
 It is a reforge of several magical swords into one, created by the Granite Peak dwarf hold weaponsmiths.
-It has also been infused with blkack mushroom essence, further enhancing the anti-magic properties of the original weapons.
+It has also been infused with black mushroom essence, further enhancing the anti-magic properties of the original weapons.